Genez-io/genez-io.github.io/content/posts/getting_started_upstash.md

 ```

 The `genezio` command will walk you through the process of creating a new genezio project.
-Your terminal should similar to the following snippets:
+Your terminal should look similar to the following snippets:

 ```
 $ genezio